SupportExTraGoZ/TelerikTeamProject/README.md

 3. LifeSim_V01_01 - Contains the current under-dev. application.
       - Common - All enums
       - Contracts - All Interfaces that are common for the all project, not for small part of it.
+          * IReadable - provides I for readin from file
       - Engine - the main engine of app.
         - Engine.Core - the core part of engine
         - Menu - the menu part that works with Engine